Offline mode

 Pain after ejaculation is surprisingly common, but the causes vary widely, from simple irritation to infections to prostate inflammation.
 The tricky part is that several completely different conditions can create almost identical symptoms.

-Quick Answer: Pain after ejaculation can be caused by sexually transmitted infections like chlamydia or gonorrhea, prostate inflammation (prostatitis), urinary tract infections, or pelvic muscle tension.
-The exact cause depends on other symptoms such as burning during urination, pelvic pressure, fever, or recent sexual exposure.
+Quick Answer: Pain after ejaculation can be caused by sexually transmitted infections like chlamydia or gonorrhea, inflammation of the prostate (prostatitis), urinary tract infections, or tension in the pelvic muscles.
+The precise etiology is contingent upon accompanying symptoms, including dysuria, pelvic discomfort, pyrexia, or recent sexual contact.

 First, Let’s Talk About What Pain After Ejaculation Actually Means

-Ejaculation is not just one event.
-It’s a coordinated series of muscle contractions involving the prostate, pelvic floor muscles, seminal vesicles, and urethra.
-When everything works normally, semen moves through the reproductive tract smoothly and exits the body without discomfort.
+But ejaculation is not just one action, one event.
+It’s a series of muscle contractions that include the prostate, the muscles in the pelvis, the seminal vesicles, and the urethra.
+When all of those parts are functioning correctly, semen goes through the reproductive system without any problems and leaves the body without any discomfort.

-But when any part of that system becomes irritated, inflamed, infected, or tense, ejaculation can suddenly become painful.
-Some people feel a sharp burning sensation in the urethra.
-Others describe a deep aching pain behind the penis or in the rectal area where the prostate sits.
+But what happens is that if one of those parts becomes irritated, inflamed, infected, or tense, then suddenly, ejaculation hurts.
+Some people experience what they call a sharp, burning pain in the urethra.
+Others experience deep, aching pain in the back of the penis or in the rectum, where the prostate is located.

 People are also reading: STD Symptoms in Men That Don’t Involve the Penis